vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Elements.md

 ## Overview

 The elements in HTMLKit are an abstraction of the elements in HTML (Hyper Text Markup Language).
 If you have written HTML before, then you know, there are elements with or without an endtag.
-An Element with an end tag, will be represented in HTMLKit as an element with curly brackets, while an element without will be represented with the round brackets.

-If you would like to add attributes, use the offered methods on the element.
-In most cases the method name matches the attribute name in HTML.
+An element with an endtag, will be represented in HTMLKit as an element with curly brackets, while an element without, will be represented with the round brackets.

 ```swift
 /// element with content